Glutonny

 William Belaïd (born June 1, 1995), commonly known as Glutonny, is a French professional Super Smash Bros. player.
 He is the highest ranked Super Smash Bros.
 Ultimate player from Europe.
 In Super Smash Bros. for Wii U, he was ranked the 70th best player in the world of all time.
 In Ultimate, he was ranked 14th and 8th best in the world for the first and second halves of 2019, respectively.
+He also was ranked 5th in 2023.
 In April 2022 he won Pound 2022, becoming the first European player to win a major Ultimate tournament outside Europe.

 Glutonny has used Wario as his primary character in all three Smash Bros. titles in which he has competed; he was considered the best Wario in Europe in Super Smash Bros.
 Brawl, the best Wario in the world in Smash for Wii U, and contends for best Wario in the world in Ultimate.

 Career

 Super Smash Bros.
 Brawl

 Glutonny began competing in Smash at age 13, alongside his brother.
 His first Smash competition was Bushido Impact 8, a 105-participant Super Smash Bros.
 Brawl event held in Paris in February 2009.
 He took 2nd place, using Wario and Solid Snake.
 He competed in a number of small French events, with his first win coming at Bushido Nibai Impact in April 2009.
 Glutonny credits prominent French player Nassim "Leon" Laib for introducing him to the French competitive community.
 After losing to Leon in the finals of a tournament, Leon encouraged Glutonny to compete in further events and showed him the forums where registrations for French tournaments were held.
 Glutonny also believes that defeating Leon at Bushido Brawl Impact in 2010 was the beginning of his own rise to prominence.
 Glutonny went on to win that event, defeating Canadian player Elliot "Ally" Carroza-Oyarce in the grand finals.
 In 2012, he traveled to New Jersey in the United States to compete in SKTAR.